vbbot/caprover-one-click-apps/README.md

 > NOTE:
 > There are some duplicates, where I have appended `(Skayo)` as a suffix.
 > These are similar to the original one-click-apps with some customizations for my own server and configuration.
-> Some of them actually provide improvements to the original ones, but they're too opinionated to be suitable for a PR, I think.
+> Most of them actually provide improvements to the original ones, but they're too opinionated to be suitable for a PR, I think.